Kishorecloud7/Dummy-Devops-Challenge/README.md

 <h2> Conclusion </h2>

-* This repository showcases my ability to design and implement a fully automated, secure, and production-oriented DevOps pipeline.
+* This Repository showcases my ability to Design and Implement a fully Automated, Secure, and Production-oriented DevOps pipeline.

 * Every part of the challenge — from running a non-root container on port 80, enforcing Kubernetes security standards, using Terraform for infrastructure as code, and setting up CI — is implemented with clarity and scalability in mind.

-* The project demonstrates not just technical execution, but also an understanding of DevOps principles such as automation, security-by-default, reproducibility, and observability.
+* The Project demonstrates not just Technical execution, but also an understanding of DevOps Principles such as Automation, Security-by-default, Reproducibility, and Observability.

-* I am confident that the patterns used here can be extended into real-world production environments and improved further with monitoring, alerting, and GitOps practices.
+* I am Confident that the patterns used here can be extended into Real- world Production environments and improved further with Monitoring, Alerting, and GitOps practices.